aiven/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 title: Delete your AWS custom cloud in Aiven
 ---

-Delete a [custom cloud](/docs/platform/concepts/byoc) so that it\'s no longer available in your Aiven organizations, units, or projects.
+Delete a [custom cloud](/docs/platform/concepts/byoc) so that it's no longer available in your Aiven organizations, units, or projects.

 :::important